Full Form

 UNO Full Form: History, Objective, Work etc.

-8 Comments
+10 Comments

 Sharing is Caring

 UNO Full Form: After witnessing the results of World War II, an international body was established in 1945, and 51 nations came together with a common objective of preserving international peace and security.
 They decided to sign a treaty called the United Nations, a charter to create a new agency.
-UNO full form, is United Nations Organization, and its main goal is to establish friendly relations between nations and contribute to the community, the standard of living and human rights.
+UNO full form, is the United Nations Organization, and its main goal is to establish friendly relations between nations and contribute to the community, the standard of living and human rights.
 The UN currently has 193 member states, and its work is guided by the purposes and principles outlined in its founding Charter.
 The United Nations has evolved to keep up with a rapidly changing world.

 There are numerous important international organisations, including the United Nations Educational, Scientific, and Cultural Organization (UNESCO), the United Nations Industrial Development Organization (UNIDO), and the World Health Organization (WHO).
 The United Nations has its headquarters on international territory in New York City and main offices in Geneva, Nairobi, Vienna, and The Hague.
 Throughout this article, you will learn about the United Nations, its work, structure, history, etc.